EDIpack/EDIpack2.0/doc/edipack2ineq/04_bath.rst

 -----------------------------------------------

-The module :f:mod:`E2I_BATH` wraps the bath procedures extending the functionalities of |edipack2| to the inequivalent impurities case.
+The module :f:mod:`E2I_BATH` wraps the bath procedures extending the functionalities of |edipack| to the inequivalent impurities case.

 .. f:automodule::   e2i_bath
    :hide-output: True